doki050/doki050/README.md

 💡 I have a keen interest in cloud computing and have been exploring both Azure and AWS services.

-I'm always open to discussing collaborations, and industry insights.
+I'm always open to discussing industry insights.
 Feel free to reach out.

 [Linkedin](https://www.linkedin.com/in/kovacsbenjaminmark)